Get started: Vault administrators

 - Click Continue.

-- What happens after you set default retention rules: Unless a custom rule or hold applies to them, data is preserved according to the default retention rule.
+- What happens after you set default retention rules: Unless a custom rule or hold applies, data is preserved according to the default retention rule.

 Google Vault is now up and running!
 Vault will preserve your domain's data as specified in the retention rules you configured.
 Learn more about the default retention rule and custom rules.